Colgrave34/plasma-bigscreen-install-script/README.md

 This post-install script is intended for people who have experience with Linux, and **I am not liable if you break your operating system**.

-**Plesase choose Plasma Bigscreen (x11) at login, Wayland session are not fully supported at the moment.**

 # Instruction
 Run the following command:
 ```